bert27/angular-shop/README.md

 ## Install

-navigate to the project and write npm i
+Navigate to the project and run:

+npm run install

+This will install both the server and the client dependencies.

 ## Start the web to get started